RoneyJ/FetchIt/perception/object_finder_lib/README.md

 The following node will be actively used, as of `2019-05-19`.
 **THIS PACKAGE IS A LIBRARY PROVIDER!**

-Triad display is implemented here...
+Triad display is called here...

 ## Included Nodes